Skip to Content

 Beef and Chickpea Stew

-• Spices: I use sweet paprika, turmeric, cumin, green cardamom, and cinnamon to season the beef.
+• Spices: Season the beef and chickpea stew with a warm combination of sweet paprika, turmeric, cumin, green cardamom, and cinnamon to season the beef.

-• Garlic: We go all-in on this one and use an entire garlic head to flavor the stew.
+• Garlic: We go all-in on this recipe and use an entire garlic head to flavor the stew.

-• Beef Better Than Bouillon: I use Better Than Bouillon and water in place of stock for this recipe.
-It’s flavorful, easy, and something I always keep in my pantry.
+• Beef Better Than Bouillon: I use Better Than Bouillon and water instead of stock for this recipe.
+It’s flavorful, easy, and an ingredient I always keep in my pantry.

-• Carrots: Carrots complement the beef and chickpeas, and provide bulk for the stew.
+• Carrots: Carrots complement the hearty beef and chickpeas perfectly.

 • Kale: Fresh kale added at the very end brightens the stew.

-• Lemon Juice and Zest: Beef and Chickpea Stew is complete with warm spices and a flavor bomb of garlic; lemon juice and zest provide the right amount of acidity to create balance.
+• Lemon Juice and Zest: Freshly squeezed lemon juice and zest provides the right amount of acidity to create balance for the dish.

 The full recipe with measurements is in the recipe card below.